machanic/hard_label_attacks/README.md

 `pip install -r requirements.txt`

 # Download Files of Pre-trained Models and Running Results
-In summary, there are three additional folders that you can download or train by yourself: `attacked_images`, `train_pytorch_model`, and optionally `logs`.
+In summary, there are three additional folders that you can download or train by yourself: `attacked_images`, `train_pytorch_model`, and optionally `logs`, which will be uploaded to google cloud drive and baidu cloud drive.